 The Pet Hug Pack began making visits in August 2002.
-As of July 2012, the Pet Hug Pack has grown to more than 135 handlers and qualified pets making 280 visits each month to 70 facilities in Contra Costa County, California.
+As of December 2013, the Pet Hug Pack has grown to more than 165 handlers and qualified pets making 350 visits each month to 74 facilities, schools and libraries in Contra Costa County, California.
 The team also participates in education and community events at ARF and in the surrounding area.
 Photographs of ARF's dedicated Pet Hug Pack team members are available here.

 Studies show interaction with companion animals lowers blood pressure, reduces anxiety and otherwise improves oneâ€™s physical and mental health.
 In addition, research demonstrates many people who are emotionally â€śclosed downâ€ť or unresponsive will often open up in remarkable ways when they are petting a cat or dog.

 ARFâ€™s Pet Hug Pack teams visit hospitals, rehab centers, schools and adult day care facilities throughout Contra Costa county.
 Pack pets have been tested to ensure they are well-mannered, healthy and possess good temperament.
 The teams provide unconditional love to the people they visit.
 There are proven health benefits to animal interaction which recipients enjoy by petting or holding an animal team member.

 Each visit allows time for 30-60 minutes of casual animal interaction.

 All Ears ReadingÂ®